Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 Here is how to do it:

-Choose an arpeggio you want to play faster and cleaner.
+Choose a sweep picking lick you want to play faster and cleaner.

 Start playing it over and over.
 Then follow these steps: